 New York City is another excellent spot for food travel with a pleasant mix of high and low-end eateries to drool over.

 From knishes from a street vendor and rainbow bagels in Brooklyn to $500 sushi at Masa, New York has it all when it comes to food.

 Aside from the variety available at all price ranges, much of what makes a foodie trip to New York a must-do is its variety of cuisines.

 Pick almost any location on this list and I bet you’ll find a top-notch restaurant in New York City serving food from that destination!

 No, I’m not kidding.
 Disney World is absolutely a top 10 destination for food travel!

-Take Victoria & Albert’s at the Grand Floridian Resort for example, which earned the coveted AAA 5 Diamond rating for the 17th year in a row in 2017.
+For example, Victoria & Albert’s at the Grand Floridian Resort earned the coveted AAA 5 Diamond rating for the 17th year in a row in 2017.